Trans-Code/organizer-manual/faq/README.md

 **Q: Help me, I'm stuck!**

 A: If you have any questions, we'd love to help you out.
-You can feel free to join our Google group forum and ask questions there [Google Groups](https://groups.google.com/forum/#!forum/transcode-team) or you can email us at info@trans-code.org.
+You can feel free to join our Google group forum and ask questions there [Google Groups](https://groups.google.com/forum/#!forum/transcode-team) or you can email us at info@trans.tech.

 ### Organizing